-Note: You specify in Discoverer Plus whether or not the <Index and Value> drop down list is displayed here (for more information, see the Oracle Business Intelligence Discoverer Plus User's Guide).
+Note: You specify in Discoverer Plus whether the <Index and Value> drop down list is displayed here (for more information, see the Oracle Fusion Middleware User's Guide for Oracle Business Intelligence Discoverer Plus).

 Click this button to display the worksheet.